Anaemia Or Anemia – British English vs. American English

 • Anaemic patients often require iron supplements.

-• anaemic patients often require iron supplements.
+• Anemic patients often require iron supplements.

 FAQs

 Both terms refer to the same medical condition characterized by a deficiency in the number or quality of red blood cells or in the quantity of hemoglobin, leading to reduced oxygen transport in the body.
-The nastying and pronunciation of the word are the same in both versions of English; only the spelling differs.
+The meaning and pronunciation of the word are the same in both versions of English; only the spelling differs.

 British English only uses the spelling “anaemia.”
-The spelling “anaemia” without the “a” in the middle of the word is only used in American English.
+The spelling “anemia” without the “a” in the middle of the word is only used in American English.

 Print Your Thesis Now